A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Numerical experiments

 \subsection{Assessing global optimality of local solutions}

-In this section, we use the Stiefel majorization-minimization (StMM) solver with a linear majorizer from \citet{breloyMMStiefel2021} to obtain a local solution $\Ub_{\text{MM}}$ to \cref{eq:sum_heterogeneous_quadratics} for various inputs $\M_i$ and use \cref{thm:dual_certificate} to certify the local solution either as globally optimal or as a non-optimal stationary point.
-For comparison, we obtain candidate solutions $\Xb_i$ from the SDP and perform a rank-one SVD of each to form $\Ub_{\text{SDP}}$, i.e. while measuring how close the solutions are to being rank-one.
-In the case the SDP is not tight, the rank-one directions of the $\bmX_i$ will not be orthonormal, so as a heuristic, we project $\Ub_{\text{SDP}}$ onto the Stiefel manifold by the orthogonal Procrustes solution, denoted by the operator $\mathcal{P}_{\text{St}}(\cdot)$ \cite{breloyMMStiefel2021}.
+In this section, we used the Stiefel majorization-minimization (StMM) solver with a linear majorizer from \cite{breloyMMStiefel2021} to obtain a local solution $\Ub_{\text{MM}}$ to \cref{eq:sum_heterogeneous_quadratics} for various inputs $\bmM_i$ \new{and used \cref{thm:dual_certificate} to certify if the local solution is globally optimal or if the certificate fails.} For comparison, we obtained candidate solutions $\Xb_i$ from the SDP and performed a rank-one SVD of each to form $\Ub_{\text{SDP}}$, i.e.